 For family reunions and large gatherings, see Murder Mystery Games for Large Groups (20+ Players): Multi-Generational Family Guide 2026.

-Key Takeaway: For 17+ people, murder mysteries are the only format that maintains engagement and fun across the entire group.
+Key Takeaway: For 17+ people, murder mysteries are a format well-suited to maintaining engagement and fun across the entire group.

 Here's where the formats differ dramatically.
 Understanding the actual time commitment helps you decide whether a murder mystery party fits your lifestyle and party goals.